ethereum-mining/ethminer/README.md

 * Adds reads from a small, low-latency cache that supports random addresses.
 * Increases the DRAM read from 128 bytes to 256 bytes.

 While a custom ASIC to implement this algorithm is still possible, the efficiency gains available are minimal.
-The majority of of a commodity GPU is required to support the above elements.
+The majority of a commodity GPU is required to support the above elements.
 The only optimizations available are:
 *Remove the graphics pipeline (displays, geometry engines, texturing, etc) *Remove floating point math